matthieuSolente/email-darkmode/README.md

 # Email-Darkmode Rules

-These different techniques for dark mode were initiated by Nicole Merlin, Remi Parmentier, Mark Robbins, Jay Oram and some other email geeks, and here is a summary of all these techniques known and still functional in 2023.
+These different techniques for dark mode were initiated by Nicole Merlin, Remi Parmentier, Mark Robbins,Alice Li, Jay Oram and some other email geeks, and here is a summary of all these techniques known and still functional in 2023.
 I will do my best to keep this page up to date, please feel free to report errors or outdated items over time..

 # Image Swap